transferwise/pipelinewise/docs/connectors/taps/postgres.rst

     * PostgreSQL 9.4.21

-  * **A connection to the master instance.** Log-based replication will only work by connecting to the master instance.
+  * **A connection to the master instance.** Log-based reproduction will only work by connecting to the master instance.

 **Step 3.1: Install the wal2json plugin**

 To use :ref:`log_based` for your PostgreSQL integration, you must install the `wal2json <https://github.com/eulerto/wal2json>`_ plugin.
-The wal2json plugin outputs JSON objects for logical decoding, which Stitch then uses to perform Log-based Replication.
+The wal2json plugin outputs JSON objects for logical decoding, which Stitch then uses to perform Log-based Reproduction.

 Steps for installing the plugin vary depending on your operating system.
 Instructions for each operating system type are in the wal2json’s GitHub repository: